DannyNicholas/movie-recommendations-demo/README.md

 docker image ls
 ```

-Should be listed as `springio/movie-recommendations`.
+Should be listed as `movie-recommendations` with the current version as the `tag`.

 ### Run in a Docker container